JoergHeseler/siegfried-falls-back-on-fido-identifier-for-archivematica/README.md

 ## Acknowledgments

-Special thanks to the IT colleagues at the SLUB Dresden for their support and valuable feedback during development.
+Special thanks to the colleagues from the SLUB Dresden, specifically from the Infrastructure and Long-Term Availability division, for their support and valuable feedback during the development.

 ## Imprint